tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

         return MeanProd(self, mean2)
 ```

-The above base class can be easily used to create new mean functions by just overriding the ``__call__`` and optionaly the ``__init__`` method.
+The above base class can be easily used to create new mean functions by just overriding the ``__call__`` and optionally the ``__init__`` method.
 Moreover, mean functions created using this base are additive and multiplicative and hence provide the user maximum flexibility to create and combine all sorts of mean functions!

 The mean functions that I aim to create are: